segersniels/genmoji/README.md

 USAGE:
   genmoji [OPTIONS]

+COMMANDS:
+  generate   Generate a commit message based on the current staged changes commit     Generate a commit message & commit for your staged changes

 OPTIONS:
-      --model <VALUE>   OpenAI model to use (default: "gpt-4-turbo-preview") -h, --help            Prints help information
+      --model <VALUE>   OpenAI model to use (default: gpt-4-turbo-preview) -h, --help            Prints help information
 ```